Otbivnoe/Otbivnoe.github.io/_posts/2021-01-22-On-A-Way-To-Great-Accessibility-With-Dynamic-Type.md

 <hr>

 Developers write apps for users obviously and about **25 percent** of them use non-default text sizes.
-I was really surprised seeing these these statistics reading the [PSPDFKit blog](https://pspdfkit.com/blog/2018/improving-dynamic-type-support/#user-adoption).
+I was really surprised seeing these statistics reading the [PSPDFKit blog](https://pspdfkit.com/blog/2018/improving-dynamic-type-support/#user-adoption).
 And consider the fact Apple has moved the "Accessibility" settings one level up from the "General" tab in iOS 14, I decided to add metrics in my current app and got the similiar results:

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="/assets/img/articles/dynamic-type/statistics-dark.png">